 2

-At least 10 days after publication of the public notice in designated newspapers published in the Commission’s Pennsylvania-New Jersey service jurisdiction, three remote/virtual public hearings will be conducted over a two-day period.
-Comments at a public hearing will be limited to three minutes per person.
+10 days after initial publication of a public notice in designated news outlets serving the Commission’s Pennsylvania-New Jersey service jurisdiction, three remote/virtual public hearings will be conducted on two different dates.
+Comments at a public hearing are limited to three minutes per person.
 (People must pre-register with their full name and municipality/state of residence to provide comment at one virtual hearing.)
-Public comment also will continue to be accepted via an online comment portal accessible from this webpage, through a special toll-free telephone number, and by U.S. Mail.
+Public comment also can be submitted via a button-activated form on this webpage (see above) or the proposed toll rates webpage www.drjtbc.org/proposednewtolls.
+Comments can also be submitted via U.S. Mail and e-mail message sent to tollcomments@drjtbc.org.
+In all instances, people wishing to be made part the official public record must include their first and last names, municipality and state of residents, and a respective email address and/or phone number (for verification purposes only).

 3

-All testimony and comments will be gathered and reviewed by Commission staff.
+All eligible comments and hearing testimony will be gathered and reviewed by Commission staff.
 This record will be compiled into a report with accompanying staff responses and a summation of the collected public comments/testimony.
 Upon completion, this report and summary will be provided to DRJTBC Commissioners before deciding whether to approve, modify/approve, or reject the proposed toll adjustment(s).

 4

-Under the Commission’s toll-adjustment comment/hearing policy (established in 2013 and modified for remote/virtual hearings during the COVID-19 pandemic), the public also may provide comments during the monthly virtual meeting at which Commissioners decide to take action on the proposed toll adjustment(s).
+Under the Commission’s toll-adjustment comment/hearing policy (revised Sept.
+28 under resolution FIN-01-09-25) the public also may provide comments during the monthly virtual meeting at which Commissioners decide to take action on the proposed toll adjustment(s).
+Note: This has been a long-standing Commission practice.

 Key Dates